-Sri Lanka has highly positive net exports in the international trade of knit or crocheted clothing and accessories.
+Sri Lanka has highly positive net exports particularly in the international trade of knitted or crocheted clothing and accessories.
 In turn, these cashflows indicate Sri Lanka’s strong competitive advantages under that product category.

-Overall Sri Lanka incurred a -$7.6 billion trade deficit in 2018, up from -$9.6 billion in red ink one year earlier.
+Overall Sri Lanka incurred a -$4.8 billion trade deficit in 2019, down -40% from -$8 billion in red ink one year earlier.

 Below are exports from Sri Lanka that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Sri Lanka’s goods trail Sri Lankan importer spending on foreign products.

-Sri Lanka has highly negative net exports and therefore deep international trade deficits under the mineral fuels category led by refined petroleum oils and coal.
+Sri Lanka has highly negative net exports and therefore deep international trade deficits under the mineral fuels category notably refined petroleum oils and coal.